reikookamoto/2024-09-18_intro-to-tidyverse/intro-to-ggplot2.md

 # Introduction to ggplot2
 Reiko Okamoto
-2024-08-19
+2024-08-20

 ## 🎨Introduction to ggplot2

-ggplot2 helps you create a wide range of static, informative, and visually appealing graphics.
+ggplot2 helps us create a wide range of static, informative, and visually appealing graphics.
 Its name comes from the Grammar of Graphics, which is a framework for building plots in a structured way.
-You build a plot incrementally by adding layers like data points, axes, colours, and labels.
+We can build a plot incrementally by adding layers like data points, axes, colours, and labels.

 💻Load the necessary packages: